Please reach out to your veterinarian before beginning any treatments for your cat’s incontinence, including bladder or bowel expression.

 - Renal disease or other deterioration of the urinary tract

-It is important to note that incontinent cats are individuals: Some may not leak at all and require minimal care, while others may leak frequently and require more care.
-Before adopting an incontinent cat, make sure to consider your comfort level and the amount of time you can commit to care.
+It is important to note that incontinent cats are still cats, and they are all individuals.
+This applies to both their personalities and their symptoms: some leak, some don’t, some require minimal care and some require more care.
+Before you adopt an incontinent cat, be sure to consider your comfort level, your environment and the amount of time you can commit to care.
 This will ensure the right fit for your home and lifestyle.

 Creating a support system for you and your cat

 Here are some tips for creating a support system: